Goal Alignment in LLM-Based User Simulators for Conversational AI: Limitations

 \section{Limitations}

 While our work demonstrates improvements in user simulator goal alignment, several limitations remain.
 First, we use Qwen-2.5-72B-Instruct for reliable UGST, which is computationally expensive and limits the scalability of our framework.
-Secondly, when using UGST rewards for GRPO, we use equal weights across all conditions and do not incorporate other aspects such as response naturalness or coherence.
+Second, our evaluation methodology relies heavily on LLMs to create user goal states and conduct UGST.
+Although we validate this approach through human evaluations studies that show strong agreement between LLMs and human annotators, the fundamental concern remains that LLMs are still susceptible to hallucinations and could introduce biases or inconsistencies in our evaluation.
+Third, when using UGST rewards for GRPO, we use equal weights across all conditions and do not incorporate other aspects such as response naturalness or coherence.
 Future work should address these limitations by developing smaller, specialized models for UGST that are more efficient, and investigating optimal reward functions that capture essential qualities for user simulation.